-Verification of local and server-to-server installations is described in "Verifying a Local Installation," and in "Verifying a Server-to-Server Installation" on page 32.
-For information on verifying a client/server installation, see the MQSeries Clients manual.
+Verification of local and server-to-server installations is described in "Verifying a Local Installation," and in "Verifying a Server-to-Server Installation" on page 28.
+For information on verifying a client/server installation, see Chapter 6, "Verifying the installation" in the MQSeries Clients book.